 How can lawyers improve their emotional intelligence?
 Legal business coach Irene Leonard suggests four ways:

-- Learn to recognize your own feelings by taking a step back from them.
+- Learn to recognize your feelings by taking a step back from them.
 Observe an emotion and the reaction it produces within you.
 Practice identifying your emotions and their real causes.
 Anger, for example, may spring from frustration or self-doubt.

 - Work on managing your feelings to avoid destructive communication.
 It’s important to know which feelings are appropriate to express in a particular situation, and which are better kept private and dealt with later.
-Learn to control your emotions, not suppress them.
+Learn to manage your emotions, not suppress them.

 - Realize that communication involves a lot more than what is said.
 Empathy can be developed through listening carefully and observing people’s body language and facial expressions.